Meira-JH/pokeapi/README.md

 # Pokemon API :unicorn: - UNDER DEVELOPMENT
-A pokemon fan web application.
+<i>A pokemon fan web application.</i>

-<i>This is a full stack project.</i>
+This is a full stack project.

 It consists in the development of a web-mobile-first application.